andyjzhong/roast/README.md

 -   Add logic to pull back order ticket information back to the tab area.
 10:30.
 -   Disable editing of an existing order for MVP.
 12
 -   Payment functionality.
 12:30 to 1:30
+-   Reverse order of order history to show most recent orders first.
+2:30 to 3.

 #### HTML & CSS
 -   Add a new order type indicator to differentiate between new orders and old orders.